jackdpage/pylux/docs/index.rst

 This documentation is aimed at both users and developers.

 ..
 WARNING::
-    This documentation is for the libxpx branch of Pylux, which is not currently released.
-This documentation is not necessarily coherent with the contents of the program.
+    This documentation is for the json branch of Pylux, which is not the current master branch on GitHub.
+Therefore this documentation may not be appropriate for the version of Pylux on the master branch.

 .. toctree::
     :maxdepth: 2